IAmKelDev/draft-opendi-home/docs/OpenDI Intro Material.md

 # OpenDI Intro

 **NOTE:** The following was pulled from the March 2024 draft of the original User Stories document.
 It has not been edited since. **We may want to revisit the idea of an OpenDI introduction outside of the context of user stories**, but much of this material should work pretty well for that purpose, at least temporarily.
-See it in its original context [here.](./user-stories.md)
 -Isaac

 ## Purpose of OpenDI